Psathyrella aquatica: Discovery

 It was found by Southern Oregon University professor Robert Coffan in the Rogue River in the U.S. state of Oregon.
 Coffan and his colleagues, Darlene Southworth and Jonathan Frank, found the mushroom in 2005.
 The biology department at Southern Oregon University confirmed that the mushroom was a unique discovery.
 Once their research was published, it was named one of the most significant species discovered in 2010.
+The species epithet, aquatica, is a Latin word meaning water or watery (relating to water, aquatic), in reference to the mushroom's habitat.

-They have so far been discovered in a 1 kilometer stretch of the river, and have an observed fruiting season of mid-June to late September Many scientists were skeptical about describing this mushroom as a new species because of the hundreds of similar looking species in the Psathyrella family.
+They have so far been discovered in a 1 kilometer stretch of the river, and have an observed fruiting season of mid-June to late September Many scientists were skeptical about describing this mushroom as a new species because of the hundreds of similar looking species in the family Psathyrellaceae.

 Less than 1% of aquatic fungi are assumed to be discovered yet, and many are assumed to be microscopic, with only a small fraction thought to produce fruiting bodies.

 Description

 The fruiting body consists of a small convex cap and a long stipe.
 Its cap is brown, convex, and has gills underneath.
 The young mushroom develops a veil, which is lost as the mushroom grows to maturity.
 The mushroom's stipe appears to be quite strong, and is anchored up to 1.6 feet (0.5 m) deep in sediment, in order to stand up to the fast-moving river currents where it is primarily found.
 The stipe is covered in thin hair like structures.
 Spores released by the gills stay in gas bubbles underneath the gills before floating to the top of the water to spread.
 Underwater gills and ballistospores suggest that its underwater adaption is a relatively recent one.

 When synthetically grown, P. aquatica are known to only fruit (produce stipe and cap) underwater.
 A study done in 2014 by one of the original authors of the discovery paper showed that this species only produces sporocarps when completely submerged under cold water.